Contributing to Nokogiri¶

 [Yields]

-definition to note the block parameters - Use a
+definition to note the block parameters - use RBS syntax whenever possible to declare variable types

 ⚠